The Agricultural Initiative will provide:

-Australian Friends of Tandaza is very proud to announce that for the next three years it will be directing it funds from donations and fund-raising activities to the Tandaza Trust’s Agricultural Initiative at the Transformation Centre.
+Australian Friends of Tandaza is very proud to announce that for the next three years it will be directing it funds from donations and fund-raising activities to the Tandaza Trust’s Agricultural Initiative.
 The Agricultural Initiative is a crucial step towards sustainability and self-sufficiency for the Trust.
 It also provides opportunities for the residents to learn skills in agriculture and food production, opening opportunities for employment in the booming agribusiness economy in the Nairobi area.

 The Trust envisages developing a Green Foot Print.
 They will recycle organic waste wherever possible.
 Horticultural waste will be used as feed for animals where appropriate or will be composted.
 Compost and animal manure will be used to make biofertilizer.
 Other waste will be converted into biogas for use by residents and staff at the Centre